reportportal/agent-js-vitest/README.md

       });
   ```

-- Import `ReportingApi` from `'@reportportal/agent-js-vitest'`:
+- Import `ReportingApi` directly from `'@reportportal/agent-js-vitest'`:
   ```javascript
   import { ReportingApi } from '@reportportal/agent-js-vitest';
   ```
-  In this case you are required to pass `task` as the first argument to the `ReportingApi` methods.
+  In this case you are required to pass Vitest `task` as the first argument to the `ReportingApi` methods.
   ```javascript
       test('should contain logs with attachments',({ task }) => {
         ...